julienXX/terminal-notifier/README.markdown

 * If you intend to package terminal-notifier with your app to distribute it on the Mac App Store, please use 1.5.2; version 1.6.0+ uses a private method override, which is not allowed in the App Store Guidelines.

+* If you're using macOS < 10.10 you should use terminal-notifier 1.6.3.

+* If you're looking for sticky notifications or more actions on a notification please use [alerter](https://github.com/vjeantet/alerter)

 ## Download